Workflows & Steps

 withWorkflowId(String workflowId)- Set the workflow ID of this workflow. -

-withTimeout(Duration timeout)/withTimeout(long value, TimeUnit unit)- Set a timeout for this workflow.
+withTimeout(Duration timeout)/withTimeout(long value, TimeUnit unit)- Set an explicit timeout duration for this workflow.
 When the timeout expires, the workflow and all its children are cancelled.
 Cancelling a workflow sets its status toCANCELLEDand preempts its execution at the beginning of its next step.Timeouts are start-to-completion: if a workflow is enqueued, the timeout does not begin until the workflow is dequeued and starts execution.
 Also, timeouts are durable: they are stored in the database and persist across restarts, so workflows can have very long timeouts.

 Timeout deadlines are propagated to child workflows by default, so when a workflow's deadline expires all of its child workflows (and their children, and so on) are also cancelled.
 If you want to detach a child workflow from its parent's timeout, you can start it with its own explicit timeout (or